Skenandoa: Life

-Mohawk war leader Joseph Brant, who allied with the British during the revolution, had Skenandoa jailed at Fort Niagara for a period in 1779 during the war when the Oneida chief was on a peace mission to the Iroquois.
-Brant hoped that the British could help contain colonial encroachment against the Iroquois.
+Mohawk war leader Joseph Brant, who allied with the British during the revolution, had Skenandoa jailed at Fort Niagara for a period in 1779 during the war when the Oneida chief was on a peace mission to the Haudenosaunee.

-After the war, Kirkland continued to minister to the Oneida.
-About 1791 he started planning a seminary, a boys' school to be open to Oneida as well as white young men of the area.
-In 1793 he received a charter from the state for the Hamilton Oneida Seminary, and in 1794 completed its first building, known as Oneida Hall.
-By 1812, the seminary developed as the four-year institution known as Hamilton College.

-Skenandoa lived into great old age.
+Skenandoa lived what appears to be past the age of 100.
 Nearing the end of his life and having gone blind, the chief is recorded as having said:

 I am an aged hemlock.
 I am dead at the top.
 The winds of an hundred winters have whistled through my branches.
 Why my Jesus keeps me here so long, I cannot conceive.
 Pray ye to him, that I may have patience to endure till my time may come.

 After Skenandoah died in 1816 at well over a hundred years old, he was buried upon his request (and with the Kirkland family's approval) next to his friend Kirkland, who had died in 1808, on the grounds of Kirkland's home in Clinton, New York.
 Today the property is known as Harding Farm.
 As a measure of the respect for the chief, the procession at his funeral in 1816 included students and officers from Hamilton College, the widow Mrs. Kirkland and other members of her family, and numerous town residents, in addition to his son and members of his family and nation.
-In 1851, both bodies were reinterred in the cemetery of Hamilton College, of which Kirkland was a co-founder.
+In 1851, both bodies were reinterred in the cemetery of Hamilton College.